COVID-19 antibody test

 References

 Centers for Disease Control and Prevention website.
-Test for past infection (antibody test).
+Overview of testing for SARS-CoV-2.

 Centers for Disease Control and Prevention website.
-Interim guidelines for COVID-19 antibody testing.
+COVID-19 testing: what you need to know.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright ©2019 A.D.A.M., Inc., as modified by University of California San Francisco.
 Any duplication or distribution of the information contained herein is strictly prohibited.